cncf/research-user-group/org-index/Monash-eResearch-Centre.md

 **How important is workload portability?**

 Very important - Most of our user support challenges are in this space.
+Improved workload portability also functions as the foundation of reproducible science practices.

 **Are you using Kubernetes to support “new” applications or workloads? or are you migrating traditional workloads?**